erdeneryesil/NeuralNetworkCore/README.md

 For the output layer
 - Number of the real-world input data
 - Summation and activation functions that for output layer
-- Minimum and maximum values that real-world output values can take
+- Minimum and maximum values that real-world output data can take
-- ANN data types(Binary, Flag, Narrowed, Native) into which real-world output values will be converted
+- ANN data types(Binary, Flag, Narrowed, Native) into which real-world output data will be converted
 - Tolerances of the output cells.

 For training: